ajchdev/outside-event/readme.txt

 == How To Use ==

+1. Please go to Dashboard->Events to add events.

-1. The shortcode "[event]" will show latest events.
+2. The shortcode "[event]" will show latest events.

-2. The shortcode "[event limit=5]" will show latest 5 events.
+3. The shortcode "[event limit=5]" will show latest 5 events.

-3. The shortcode "[event type=music limit=5]" will show latest 5 events from music Event Type category.
+4. The shortcode "[event type=music limit=5]" will show latest 5 events from music Event Type category.

-3. The shortcode "[event filter=show limit=5]" will show latest 5 events with filter.
+5. The shortcode "[event filter=show limit=5]" will show latest 5 events with filter.

-3. The shortcode "[event filter=show limit=5 pagination=show]" will show latest 5 events with filter and pagination.
+6. The shortcode "[event filter=show limit=5 pagination=show]" will show latest 5 events with filter and pagination.
 Pagination will load next 5 events on click.

 == Credits ==